-(c) Pregnant and parenting pupils face overwhelming, system-enforced obstacles to graduating and receiving an education of equal quality to that of their peers that vary across school districts and include all of the following:

-- (1) Inconsistent access to excused "family leave" absences to care for new infants during the critical period of early child development, with male parents often having no access. - (2) Involuntary push-out due to high absence rates related to pregnancy and parenting responsibilities. - (3) Rigid requirements to verify excused absences to care for a sick child. - (4) Allowed "reasonable" amount of time to make up work is defined by the school districts and not to the individual circumstances or to support a pupil's goal to graduate. - (5) Varying levels of support and engagement from schools while pupils are absent. - (6) Encouragement to pursue independent study that may not fulfill the "A-G" admission requirements for the California State University and the University of California or have inconsistent and rigorous attendance policies. - (7) Parenting pupils' lack of awareness of their rights under Title IX of the federal Education Amendments of 1972 (20 U.S.C.
+- (b) Title IX of the federal Education Amendments of 1972 (20 U.S.C.
 Sec.
-1681 et seq.) and California law, as well as pupils' different educational options during pregnancy, postpartum, and as a parent. - (d) While California has an 80 percent high school graduation rate, only 38 percent of young moms who have a child before they are 18 years of age graduate from high school, 19 percent get a GED, and only 2 percent go to college before 30 years of age. - (e) Educational challenges set the stage for economic hardship: the median income for women over 25 years of age without a high school degree is \$15,021, less than 53 percent of that of their peers' median income of \$31,904. - (f) Nearly 60 percent of mothers under 19 years of age live in poverty. - (g) Children of teen mothers tend to struggle more in school, are less likely to complete high school, have lower performance on standardized tests, and are more likely to enter the foster care system and become teen parents themselves. - (h) Studies show that pregnancy can motivate pupils to complete school and pursue postsecondary education.
+1681 et seq.) and California law protect all pupils' rights to equal educational opportunities regardless of sex.
+Yet, only some of California's school districts provide pregnant and parenting pupil programs. - (c) Pregnant and parenting pupils face overwhelming, system-enforced obstacles to graduating and receiving an education of equal quality to that of their peers that vary across school districts and include all of the following: - (1) Inconsistent access to excused "family leave" absences to care for new infants during the critical period of early child development, with male parents often having no access. - (2) Involuntary pushout due to high absence rates related to pregnancy and parenting responsibilities. - (3) Rigid requirements to verify excused absences to care for a sick child. - (4) Allowed "reasonable" amount of time to make up work is defined by the school districts and not to the individual circumstances or to support a pupil's goal to graduate. - (5) Varying levels of support and engagement from schools while pupils are absent. - (6) Encouragement to pursue independent study that may not fulfill the "A-G" admission requirements for the California State University and the University of California or have inconsistent and rigorous attendance policies. - (7) Parenting pupils' lack of awareness of their rights under Title IX of the federal Education Amendments of 1972 (20 U.S.C.
+Sec.
+1681 et seq.) and California law, as well as pupils' different educational options during pregnancy, postpartum, and as a parent. - (d) While California has an 80 percent high school graduation rate, only 38 percent of young moms who have a child before they are 18 years of age graduate from high school, 19 percent get a General Education Development (GED) credential, and only 2 percent go to college before 30 years of age. - (e) Educational challenges set the stage for economic hardship: The median income for women over 25 years of age without a high school degree is \$15,021, less than 53 percent of that of their peers' median income of \$31,904.